VRHIKKY/VketCloudSDK_Documents/docs/AboutVketCloudSDK/SetupSDK_external.en.md

 ### Setting Standard Shader Quality

-!!! caution "Setting Standard Shader Quality"
+!!! warning "Setting Standard Shader Quality"
     On Ver12.3 and later versions, setting the standard shader quality has been added as a required setting.<br>
     If not set the SDK will cause a build error, so make sure to set on install.